 There may be occasions when complainants would like to raise their concerns formally.
 This policy outlines the procedure relating to handling such complaints.

 This policy does not cover complaints procedures relating to:

-- > Admissions
+- Admissions

 - Statutory assessments of special educational needs (SEN)

-- > Safeguarding matters
+- Safeguarding matters

-- > Exclusion
+- Exclusion

-- > Whistle-blowing
+- Whistle-blowing

-- > Staff grievances
+- Staff grievances

-- > Staff discipline
+- Staff discipline

-- Withdrawal from the curriculum (parents and carers can withdraw their child from any aspect of religious education, including the daily act of collective worship.
-They do not have to explain why)

 Please see our separate policies for procedures relating to these types of complaint.